-In this video Rory demonstrates how to replace the 2-way cold water inlet on a Bosch washing machine.
+Over time your washing machine may develop a fault with the inlet valve, which will then need replacing.
+Watch this eSpares video and find out how to replace the 2-way cold water inlet on a Bosch washing machine.

 Each part of your washing machine is import, and one such part is the inlet valve which controls how much water goes into the appliance during a wash cycle.
 Unfortunately, the inlet valve (particularly the cold inlet valve) can become faulty, with a main cause of the fault being the cold water freezing inside the pipe during the winter weather.

 In the above video, with the help of our experienced team, we explain how to replace the inlet valve on the washing machine, and below we’ve compiled a simple step-by-step guide which takes you through every point covered in our video.